TechOFreak/Amnesia-Rebirth-ATDD-Asset-Pack/README.md

 3) If you plan to keep the main menu from the sample custom story then you should open config/main_init.cfg and change the line Folder="ATDD_Asset_Pack/maps/" and replace "ATDD_Asset_Pack" with the name of your custom story folder.

 4) Navigate to your Documents folder and locate the HPL3 folder (should be created automatically if you've started the level editor for the first time).
-Create a new file with the name WIPMod it should be a .cfg file.
-Inside of the file you should have the following
+Create a new file inside the HPL3 folder with the name WIPMod it should be a .cfg file.
+Inside of the file you should have the following, where *FULL_PATH_TO_REBIRTH_FOLDER* is the full path to the Amnesia Rebirth (Ex.
+C:\Program Files (x86)\Steam\steamapps\common\Amnesia Rebirth) and where *YOUR_MOD_NAME* is the name of your custom story folder as it appears in your Amnesia Rebirth /mods folder.

 ```
 <WIPmod Path="*FULL_PATH_TO_REBIRTH_FOLDER*\Amnesia Rebirth\mods\*YOUR_MOD_NAME*\entry.hpc" />